DeviaVir/zenbot/README.md

+WARNING: project is no longer actively maintained, make sure to update any dependencies if you plan on using this in your project.

 ![zenbot logo](assets/logo.png)

 > “To follow the path, look to the master, follow the master, walk with the master, see through the master, become the master.”